 (left) Spring by Filippo Gnaccarini; (centre) Summer by Alessandro Massimiliano Laboureur; (right) Neptune between two tritons by Giovanni Ceccarini

-Decoration by Gian Lorenzo Bernini; FELICI FAUSTOQ(UE) INGRESSUI = (to celebrate) the happy and lucky arrival
+Decoration by Gian Lorenzo Bernini; FELICI FAUSTOQ(UE) INGRESSUI = (to celebrate) the happy and propitious arrival

 The inner side of Porta del Popolo (the outer side is shown in another page) celebrates the arrival in Rome of Queen Christina of Sweden in 1655, but the decoration is actually a celebration of Pope Alexander VII, because the six mountains and the star are heraldic symbols of the Pope.
 In the festoon Bernini united oak branches (another heraldic symbol of the Pope) with ears of wheat, supposedly a symbol of the Vasa (or Wasa), the Swedish royal family.